Paul Reaney

 Paul Reaney (born 22 October 1944) is an English former international footballer.
 He played primarily as a right-sided full-back.
-He made 745 first-team appearances at Leeds United from 1962 to 1978, winning six major trophies under Don Revie's management.
-As a player of mixed race, Reaney became the first non-white footballer to represent the men's senior England national football team in 1968, when he gained the first of his three senior caps.
+He made 745 first-team appearances at Leeds United from 1962 to 1978, winning seven major trophies under Don Revie's management.
+As a player of mixed race, Reaney became the second non-white footballer (after Frank Soo) to represent the men's senior England national football team in 1968, when he gained the first of his three senior caps.
 Later in his career, Reaney played for Bradford City and Newcastle KB United.